makerdao/vdb-mcd-transformers/dockerfiles/README.md

 Builds an alpine image for running the vulcanizedb `execute` command against transformers in this repo.

 ### Build
-Build from the project root directory with: `docker build -f dockerfiles/execute/Dockerfile . -t execute:latest`.
+Build from the project root directory with: `docker build -f dockerfiles/execute/Dockerfile . -t vdb-mcd-execute:latest`.
 The following options are available at build time:
-- `VDB_VERSION` - target a specific vulcanizedb branch/release to generate the binary (ex: `docker build -f dockerfiles/execute/Dockerfile --build-arg VDB_VERSION=v0.0.14-rc.1 . -t execute:latest`).
+- `VDB_VERSION` - target a specific vulcanizedb branch/release to generate the binary (ex: `docker build -f dockerfiles/execute/Dockerfile --build-arg VDB_VERSION=v0.0.14-rc.1 . -t vdb-mcd-execute:latest`).
-- `CONFIG_FILE` - path to desired config file for this container (ex: `docker build -f dockerfiles/execute/Dockerfile --build-arg CONFIG_FILE=path . -t execute:latest`).
+- `CONFIG_FILE` - path to desired config file for this container (ex: `docker build -f dockerfiles/execute/Dockerfile --build-arg CONFIG_FILE=path . -t vdb-mcd-execute:latest`).

+There is a `make` task as well named `dockerbuild` which can quickly build the image with `make dockerbuild IMAGE=execute`, but that is not suitable for a production build.

 ### Run
 Running the container requires an existing DB with which the container can interact.